morph-l2/morph-doc/docs/how-morph-works/general-protocol-design/2-communicate-between-morph-and-ethereum.md

 The Sequencer will monitor this event and include a Layer 2 transaction in its next block.

-:::tip How to make sure Sequencer doesn't fake a deposit transaction?
+### How to make sure Sequencer doesn't fake a deposit transaction?

 Sequencers may have the motivation to forge a non-existent deposit transaction, such as minting a large amount of Layer 2 tokens and transferring these to an address they own.